 Blog

-According to O’Reilly’s report on The state of data quality 2020, 56% of organizations face at least four different types of data quality issues, while 71% face at least three different types.
-Organizations spend quite a lot of time and resources while designing data quality frameworks and fixing data quality issues.
-But to get good results, it is important for them to understand the exact nature of these issues and identify how do they end up in the system in the first place.
+What’s important to remember here is that while organizations spend quite a lot of time and resources in designing data quality frameworks and fixing data quality issues, to get good results, it is important for them to understand the exact nature of these issues and find out how do they end up in the system in the first place.

 A data quality issue refers to the presence of an intolerable defect in a dataset, such that it reduces the reliability and trustworthiness of that data.

-The need to leverage quality data across all business processes is quite obvious.
-Leaders are investing in hiring data quality teams because they want to make people responsible for attaining and sustaining data quality.
-Moreover, complex data quality frameworks are designed and advanced technology is adopted to ensure fast and accurate data quality management.
+The need to leverage high-quality data across all business processes is quite obvious.
+Leaders are investing in hiring data quality teams because they want to make people responsible for attaining and maintaining data quality.
+Additionally, they are designing complex data quality frameworks and adopting advanced technologies to ensure fast and accurate data quality management.
 All these efforts are done in the hopes of making the clean data dream come true.

-I recently went through some customer notes and gathered a list of the top 12 data quality issues that are commonly present in a company’s organizational data.
+I recently went through some customer notes and gathered a list of some of the most common data quality problems that are present in organizational data.
 Let’s take a look at this list.

-An average organization with 200-500 employees uses about 123 SaaS applications these days.
+An average organization uses about 112 SaaS applications these days.
 The vast number and variety of the applications used to capture, manage, store, and use data is the main reason behind poor data quality.
+This not only creates data silos but also complicates data pipelines.
 And the most common issue that occurs in such situations is that you end up storing multiple records for the same entity.

 For example, all interactions that a customer has with your brand during their buying journey are recorded somewhere in a database.
 These records may be coming from websites, landing page forms, social media advertising, sales records, billing records, marketing records, purchase point records and other such areas.
-If there’s no systematic way of identifying customer identities and merging new information with existing ones, you can end up with duplicates throughout your datasets.
+If there’s no systematic way of identifying customer identities and combining all the collected data (merging new information with existing ones), you can end up with redundant data or multiple disjointed records for the same person throughout your datasets.

-And to fix duplication, you will have to run advanced data matching algorithms that compare two or more records and calculate the likelihood of them belonging to the same entity.
+To fix this duplicate data, you will have to run advanced data matching algorithms that compare two or more records and calculate the likelihood of them belonging to the same entity.

 How to build a unified, 360 customer view